Donald Trump at March for Life: ‘Every Child Is a Sacred Gift from God'

 The crowd loudly booed as the president noted that Democrats only increased the support for late-term abortion and abortion on demand.

-“Every life brings joy into this world,” Trump said, adding that every life “born and unborn was made in the image of God.”
+“Every life brings love into this world, every child brings joy to a family,” Trump said.
+“Every person is worth protecting and above all we know that every human soul is divine and every human life born and unborn is made in the holy image of almighty God.”

 Thousands of pro-life supporters gathered on the National Mall hours ahead of the president’s speech, some waving “Pro-Life Voices for Trump” and others that read “Most Pro-Life President.”